As ethnic violence rocks Israel, Arabs cite deep grievances

 “The Jews love saying there’s coexistence.
 They go out to eat in an Arab restaurant and they call it coexistence," he said.
 "But they don’t see Arabs as equal human beings who have rights that they have to respect.”

-Associated Press reporters Moshe Edri in Lod, Israel, and Areej Hazboun in Jerusalem contributed.
+Associated Press reporters Moshe Edri in Lod, Israel, and Areej Hazboun and Ilan Ben Zion in Jerusalem contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.